goldin2008/mlops_deploy_fastapi/model_card_template.md

 Used Random forest classifier for prediction.
 Default configuration were used for training.

 ## Intended Use
-This model should be used to predict the category of the salary of a person based on it's financials attributes.
+This model should be used to predict the category of the salary of a person.

 ## Training Data
 Source of data https://archive.ics.uci.edu/ml/datasets/census+income ; 80% of the data is used for training using strtified KFold.